perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 interesting stack and is a place where you can contribute.
 Don't like something?
 Please help to fix it.

-MetaCPAN is housed in two different data centers (one at [Bytemark](https://www.bytemark.co.uk/) in the UK and [Liquid Web](https://www.liquidweb.com/) one in the US).
+MetaCPAN is housed in two different data centers ([Bytemark](https://www.bytemark.co.uk/) in the UK and [Liquid Web](https://www.liquidweb.com/) in the US).
 The MetaCPAN stack uses [Fastly](https://fastly.com) for caching and redundancy.
-Some other parts of
+Other parts
-includes: Puppet, vagrant, Debian, Plack, Elasticsearch, Catalyst and Bootstrap.
+include: Puppet, vagrant, Debian, Plack, Elasticsearch, Catalyst and Bootstrap.
 If you're interested in learning more about any of these technologies, please get involved with the project.
 The team would love to have you on board.